-This prospectus contains important information you should know before investing, including information about risks.
+This prospectus contains information you should know before investing, including information about risks.
 Please read it before you invest and keep it for future reference.
+This prospectus may not be used to consummate sales of securities unless accompanied by a prospectus supplement.